Jorge Villamizar: Life and career

-As one of today's most unusual and prepared artists and musicians, Jorge Villamizar is a household name across the Americas and the Caribbean.
-The 6-time Grammy winning singer-songwriter is the true definition of success and perseverance as a solo artist and as the front man of the legendary group, Bacilos.
+As an artist and musician, Jorge Villamizar is popular across the Americas and the Caribbean.
+A 6-time Grammy winner, Villamizar is successful as a solo artist and as frontman of the latin pop group, Bacilos.

-Jorge Villamizar was born in Montería, Colombia and was raised in Ecuador.
-His mother taught him how to play the guitar and to appreciate an eclectic array of music that ranged from The Beatles to Andean folk music.
+Jorge Villamizar was born in Montería, Colombia, and was raised in Ecuador.
+His mother taught him to play the guitar and to appreciate an eclectic array of music that ranged from The Beatles to Andean folk music.
 These childhood influences, paired with the experiences that he would go on to live as a young man, shaped him into the dangerously creative and talented musician he is today.

 At 19, after spending one year serving in the Colombian Navy, Jorge moved to London, England looking to flourish artistically in the immense musical scene.
-He found himself deeply rooted to Latin music and for the next two years Villamizar would make it as a "Busker" (street performer), making the streets, markets and nightclubs his stage.
+He found himself deeply rooted in Latin music and for the next two years Villamizar would make it as a "Busker" (street performer), making the streets, markets and nightclubs his stage.
 London was a pivotal time for the young singer-songwriter; it was the place where he fell in love for the first time and where he composed one of the biggest songs in his career, "Tabaco y Chanel" (Tobacco and Chanel).

 Looking to internationalize his music, Jorge moved to Miami in the 90's, a true music metropolis still to date.
 While finishing his studies at the University of Miami, the artist teamed up with the Puerto Rican, Jose Javier Freire and Brazilian, André López to form the group, Bacilos.
 Stemming from the overwhelming popularity in their hometown, Bacilos quickly became a staple in Latin music on an international level.
-Their first album, Bacilos (2000) delivered the hit song "Tabaco y Chanel" and two Latin Grammy nominations.
-The band's sophomore production, Caraluna (2002) delivered the hits "Caraluna" and "Primer Millón", two Latin Grammy award and one Grammy Award, among other recognitions.
+Their first album, Bacilos (2000), delivered the hit song "Tabaco y Chanel" and two Latin Grammy nominations.
+The band's sophomore production, Caraluna (2002), delivered the hits "Caraluna" and "Primer Millón", two Latin Grammy award and one Grammy Award, among other recognitions.
 Continuing their successful run, the third album, Sinvergüenza (2004) delivered the hit "Pasos de Gigante" and the band's fourth career Grammy award’ it was truly a remarkable run.
 Bacilos dismantled at the peak of their success after 12 years, and their last performance at the 2007 "Viña Del Mar" music festival was memorable and emotional.